Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Static Output-Feedback -Design

 \subsubsection{Dual Iteration: Initialization}

-In order to initialize the dual iteration we propose a starting point that allows the computation of a lower bounds on $\ga_\opt$ which can be a valuable indicator of how conservative the upper bounds on $\ga_\opt$ are that we generate later on.
+In order to initialize the dual iteration, we propose a starting point that allows the computation of a lower bound on $\ga_\opt$ as a valuable indicator of how conservative any later computed upper bound on $\ga_\opt$ is.
 This lower bound is obtained by the following observation.
-If there exists a static controller \eqref{SHI::eq::con_of2} for the system \eqref{SHI::eq::sys_of} achieving an closed-loop energy gain of $\ga$ then there also exists a dynamic controller achieving the same closed-loop energy gain.
-In general a (full-order) dynamic controller is described by
+If there exists a static controller \eqref{SHI::eq::con_of2} for the system \eqref{SHI::eq::sys_of} achieving a closed-loop energy gain of $\ga$, then there also exists a dynamic\footnote{In this paper and for brevity, dynamic controllers is are always of full-order, i.e., they have the same number of states as the underlying open-loop system.} controller with description